 - Improvements such as repairs, remodels, renovations, etc., are also unallowable.

-Changes to be aware of: we have had to alter the deadlines and processes of our international grants program this year, which vary across each of our regions.
+We have altered the region-specific deadlines and processes for our International Grants Program this year.
 Please reference each region’s website for more information:

 Organizations applying for projects within Canada can apply through our Corporate or Retail Grants Programs.

 For additional questions related to what is in line with the Patagonia International Grants Program, please refer to the Patagonia Grants Program general guidelines.
 All general program guidelines are applicable to the International Grants Program.

 Nous voulons utiliser les ressources à notre disposition (notre voix, notre entreprise et notre communauté) pour agir contre le changement climatique.